opennetworkinglab/sdfabric-tutorial/EXERCISE-2.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Exercise 7: Basic configuration
+# Exercise 2: Basic configuration

-TODO update

 The goal of this exercise is to learn how to set up and configure an emulated SD-Fabric environment with a simple 2x2 topology.

 ## Background

-SD-Fabric is a set of built-in ONOS applications that provide the control plane for an IP fabric based on MPLS segment-routing.
-That is, similar in purpose to the app we have been developing in the previous exercise, but instead of using IPv6-based routing or SRv6, SD-Fabric uses MPLS labels to forward packets between leaf switches and across the spines.
+SD-Fabric has a set of built-in ONOS applications that provide the control plane for an IP fabric based on MPLS segment-routing.
+That is, SD-Fabric uses MPLS labels to forward packets between leaf switches and across the spines.

 SD-Fabric apps are deployed in Tier-1 carrier networks, and for this reason they